Aussie, Aussie, Aussie! Here are 17 reasons why I love Australia.

 Although it may seem like I try and leave Australia to go travelling every chance I get, I do in fact love this country I’m fortunate enough to call home.
 There are many reasons why I love Australia and seeing as today is Australia Day, I thought it was the perfect time to write them all down.

 Kmart is every budget shopper’s paradise.
 You can buy everything at bargain prices, including homewares, clothing and electronics.
 My wardrobe is always filled with an item or ten of Kmart clothing.
 But seriously, people are always telling me they can’t wait to go overseas to go shopping.
 I’m the opposite.
-I can’t wait to get home to shop til I drop.
+I can’t wait to get home to shop til I drop in Kmart.

-I love Australia and its music artists.
+I love Australia and its talented musicians.
 If you don’t think you know any good Australian musicians, trust me, there’s plenty out there.
 Some of my current favourites: Vera Blue, Vallis Alps, Illy, Vance Joy, Pnau and Flume.
-A little mixture of everything.

 I know that not every Australian is friendly (I’ve worked in customer service for too long), but on average I think we’re a pretty easygoing bunch of people.
 I noticed it as soon as I got back in the country – it felt good to be home.

 Australia is one gigantic pretty island.
 But then you also have stunning islands like my parent’s home Magnetic Island, Kangaroo Island, Norfolk Island, the Whitsunday islands, Phillip Island, and you know, Tasmania.

 Speaking of idyllic islands, here are the places I recommend visiting alone in Australia